Updated on July 14th, 2022

 - Self-destructive or self-harm behavior

-There can be other symptoms of burnout as well.
+There can be other symptoms and signs of burnout as well.
 Every person is unique, so reactions to stress and burnout can vary.
-However, those above can serve as a starting point, allowing you to keep an eye out for potential symptoms in your student.
+However, those above can serve as a starting point, allowing you to keep an eye out for potential warning signs in your student.

-It’s essential to take any burnout symptoms you or your student spots seriously.
+Taking any burnout symptoms you or your student spot seriously is essential.
 Ignoring the issue will typically make it worse, increasing the odds of poor outcomes and bigger struggles.
 In contrast, early action can make burnout easier to avoid or recover from, ensuring a difficult situation doesn’t evolve into something catastrophic.

-If your student is considering self-harm, is suicidal, or is exhibiting other signs of a mental health crisis, contact a medical professional immediately.
+If your student is considering self-harm, is suicidal, or is exhibiting other warning signs of a mental health crisis, contact a medical professional immediately.
 Stress – including high school burnout – can be a precursor to serious conditions or may exacerbate an existing condition.
 However, with proper treatment, medical health conditions are often manageable.
-Don’t delay if your student is struggling, as quick action can make all of the difference.
+Don’t delay if your student is struggling; quick action can make all the difference.

 How to Avoid – and Recover from – Academic Burnout